Getting Your Drivers Licence

 Having passed the theory test, you can then obtain a learners licence for CI$60 which is valid for six months and can be renewed only once before a test must be taken.
 This licence allows you to drive whilst accompanied by another driver who has held a full Cayman licence for at least one year.
 When the student driver is operating a vehicle an ‘L’ plate must be visible on the front and back of the vehicle.
 Check that your car insurance policy covers such a situation.
 Most insurance companies require that the learner is put on the insurance.

 Practical Road Test

 After a period of tuition, the practical road test can be taken for a fee of CI$50.
 You can book an appointment for the practical road test after passing the written test.
 The road test cannot be taken earlier than six weeks after obtaining the provisional licence.
 After successfully passing the test, a full, unrestricted licence will be given.

 For new arrivals on the Island, if you feel at all apprehensive about driving on the left-hand side of the road or driving around roundabouts, you may find it useful to spend an hour or two with Graham Walker, a local driving instructor.
 Cayman Islands Driving School has been teaching for many years.
 Their prime objective is to turn a fair driver into a good safe one.
 To book a driving lesson call (345) 926 2501 or email: [email protected].
-Another good instructor is Willard Isaacs who partners with the driving school.
+Another option for a driving instructor is Willard Isaacs.
 He can be reached on (345) 928 5577.
 All driving instructors must be registered and approved by the DVDL.
 Look out for their registration sticker.

 Note that there is no difference for a driving licence for automatic or standard shift (manual) cars.
 You can take your test in either type of car and then drive whatever you like.
 A full driver’s licence will be issued when both exams are passed and a fee of CI$75 for 3 years or CI$125 for 5 years has been paid.